ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 - 2023/6/21
   - Add some details about the usage of `callPackage`, `override` and `overlays` in section `VIII.
 Advanced Usage of Nixpkgs`.
   - Add some command line tools I used frequently in section VI-6.
+  - Add a new section [When will flakes stablized?]
 - 2023/6/6
   - Add examples of flake's inputs & outputs into section `VII.
 Usage of Nix Flakes`
 - 2023/6/4